ronnyml/snowplow-wiki/technical-documentation/1a-trackers/android-tracker/Android-Tracker-0.3.0.md

 1. Emitter is created
 2. Emitter will check if it has access to the internet
 3. If it is it will begin a recurring check for events to send to the configured collector
-   - This defaults to every 5 seconds
+   - This is currently set to be every 5 seconds. (# Constant-1)
-4. If there are events in the SQlite database the emitter will grab up to 250 (default) events from the database and begin sending.
+4. If there are events in the SQlite database the emitter will grab up to 250 events from the database and begin sending. (# Constant-2)
 5. Once it has finished sending it will again check for events
-6. If there are no events to be sent 5 (default) times in a row, it will shut itself down
+6. If there are no events to be sent 5 times in a row, it will shut itself down (# Constant-3)
 7. On receiving a new event the Emitter checks again if it is online and will then begin sending again
-8. If there are only errors in sending, the events will not be deleted from the database and the emitter will then be shutdown
+8. If there are any errors in sending, the events will not be deleted from the database and the emitter will then be shutdown

-   - If there are some successes it will not shutdown.
+All constants can be found in the 'constants/TrackerConstants.java' class with the following names:

+- EMITTER_TICK
+- EMITTER_SEND_LIMIT
+- EMITTER_EMPTY_EVENTS_LIMIT

+To alter these values you will need to edit and recompile the Trackers source, pending an upcoming release where this will be configurable when initializing an Emitter object.

 <a name="buffer" />
 #### 5.2 Using a buffer